 I have a Craftsman Lt2000 model 247280904 that will not get gas to the cylinder though, it does turn over.
 I have a new starter and battery, but when you go to start all it wants to do is crank and spin, but not start.
 I have checked all the gas lines.
 The carburetor is cleaned and it's getting spark and combustion.
 Any help would be appreciated!

 I had the exact same issue on a 17 HP Kohler.
 After scratching my head for a couple hours, I just happened to notice the gas tank looked like it was under pressure.
 I took the gas cap off and the tank released the pressure and it fired right up.
 I put the cap back on and it stalled out after about a minute.
-Long story short, the vent hole on the gas cap was clogged and after cleaning and boring the hole out a little, the issue was resolved.
-May not be your issue, but an easy place to start.

 I have a Craftsman LT2000 that will crank, but not turn over.
 The engine is an Intek 19.5 hp Briggs and Stratton.
 The model is 31P677 0804 B1.
 I have spark, I changed out the fuel solenoid and grounded it to the block with the key on and it moves in and out.
 I've taken off the flywheel and the key is in place.
 The gap between the flywheel and ignition thing is gapped correctly.
 It has a new plug and fuel filter.
 I am getting fuel to the carb when I put gas in the cylinder it will backfire once.